dve/simple-jbehave-demo/README.md

 # simple-jbehave-demo
-A simple maven project with jbheave tests
+A simple maven project with [jbeheave](http://jbehave.org) tests.
+Just enough to get it working with the current release version.